ENG-AhmedSameh/Connectify/README.md

 ### Adding New Contacts
 - Users can enter contact phone numbers.
 - Contacts receive invitations to accept or reject.
-- If an invitation is pending and the contact user also adds the user, the invitation is automatically accepted (Bonus).
+- If an invitation is pending and the contact user also adds the user, the invitation is automatically accepted.

 ### Showing Contacts Status
 - Contacts' status is displayed as online or offline.
 - Online contacts can be classified as Available, Busy, or Away.
 - Users can set their status to Available, Busy, or Away.
-- Users can appear offline (Bonus).
+- Users can appear offline.

 ### User Notification
 - Users receive notifications when a contact becomes online/offline or updates their status.